-- negotiating decarbonisation paths for the main industrial sites and emitting sectors (chemicals, metallurgy, construction materials): 50 roadmaps have been drawn up to reduce emissions at the sites with the highest emissions (-45% greenhouse gas emissions by 2030); the government aims to replicate this approach with the sites that emit the most plastic packaging by 2024; - the launch of industry-wide calls for tender to develop innovative decarbonisation technologies: the Decarb Ind and Decarb Ind+ calls for projects run until March 2024; - drawing up a national carbon capture, storage and utilisation strategy for incompressible residual emissions, combined with a support scheme (Carbon Contract for Difference): after the electrification of industrial processes, this technological lever represents a potential for sequestering CO2 by 2030 estimated at between 4 and 8 Mt CO2/year; - the pursuit of a circular economy trajectory with the implementation of the AGEC law and the further development of the concept of extended producer responsibility.
+- negotiating decarbonisation paths for the main industrial sites and emitting sectors (chemicals, metallurgy, construction materials): 50 roadmaps have been drawn up to reduce emissions at the sites with the highest emissions (-45% greenhouse gas emissions by 2030); the government aims to replicate this approach with the sites that emit the most plastic packaging by 2024; - the launch of industry-wide calls for tender to develop innovative decarbonisation technologies.
+In 2023, a total budget of € 1Bn was made available to support all types of decarbonation projects (energy efficiency, electrification, biomass heating, etc.).
+A tender will be also available in 2024 for important projects in decarbonation; - drawing up a national carbon capture, storage and utilisation strategy for incompressible residual emissions, combined with a support scheme (Carbon Contract for Difference): after the electrification of industrial processes, this technological lever represents a potential for sequestering CO2 by 2030 estimated at between 4 and 8 Mt CO2/year; - the pursuit of a circular economy trajectory with the implementation of the AGEC law and the further development of the concept of extended producer responsibility.